A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 |---|---|---|---|

-The phrase "Except as provided in G.S.
-14-415.27" at the front of subsection (c) points to the expanded-permission carry classes for ten official-status categories (district attorneys, judges, magistrates, and others) covered at the end of this section.
+The same statute, § 14-415.11(c), opens with the phrase "Except as provided in G.S.
+14-415.27."
+That cross-reference is to the expanded-permission carry classes for ten specific official-status categories (district attorneys, judges, magistrates, and others) covered at the end of this section.

 This is the most heavily enforced category and carries the heaviest grade.

-"Educational property" is defined broadly at G.S.
-14-269.2(a)(1): "Any school building or bus, school campus, grounds, recreational area, athletic field, or other property owned, used, or operated by any board of education or school board of trustees, or directors for the administration of any school."
-"School" at G.S.
-14-269.2(a)(1b) means "a public or private school, community college, college, or university."
+"Educational property" is defined broadly at § 14-269.2(a)(1): "Any school building or bus, school campus, grounds, recreational area, athletic field, or other property owned, used, or operated by any board of education or school board of trustees, or directors for the administration of any school."
+"School" at § 14-269.2(a)(1b) covers "a public or private school, community college, college, or university."
 That covers K-12 facilities, community colleges, and four-year colleges and universities, public or private.
-The prohibition also reaches off-campus locations during a "curricular or extracurricular activity sponsored by a school," such as a school-sponsored athletic event at a public stadium or a school-sponsored field trip.
+The prohibition also reaches off-campus locations during a "curricular or extracurricular activity sponsored by a school" (a school-sponsored athletic event at a public stadium, for example, or a school-sponsored field trip).

-The statute also defines "school operating hours" at G.S.
-14-269.2(a)(1e): any time when (a) the premises are being used for curricular or extracurricular activities, (b) the premises are being used for educational, instructional, or school-sponsored activities, or (c) the premises are being used for programs for minors by entities not affiliated with the religious institution.
+The 2023 General Assembly added a definition of "school operating hours" at § 14-269.2(a)(1c), effective December 1, 2023: any time when (a) the premises are being used for curricular or extracurricular activities, (b) the premises are being used for educational, instructional, or school-sponsored activities, or (c) the premises are being used for programs for minors by entities not affiliated with the religious institution.
 This definition is the trigger for the (k1) religious-worship carve-out described below.

 "It shall be a Class I felony for any person knowingly to possess or carry, whether openly or concealed, any gun, rifle, pistol, or other firearm of any kind on educational property or to a curricular or extracurricular activity sponsored by a school."
-The same subsection makes willful discharge of a firearm on educational property a Class F felony unless some other provision carries greater punishment.
-The subsection does not apply to a BB gun, stun gun, air rifle, or air pistol.
-A separate Class G felony at G.S.
-14-269.2(b1) covers dynamite cartridges, bombs, grenades, mines, and powerful explosives.
+A separate Class G felony at § 14-269.2(b1) covers dynamite, bombs, grenades, mines, and powerful explosives.

 The phrase "whether openly or concealed" is on the face of the statute.
 A CHP does not by itself authorize you to walk onto a school campus with a concealed handgun.
 The carve-outs are narrow.

-A CHP holder (or a person exempt from the permit requirement) may have a handgun on educational property if any of the following conditions is met:
+A CHP holder may have a handgun on educational property if all of the following are true:

 In practical terms.
 A CHP holder may drive onto a school parking lot with the handgun in the glove box or a locked console as long as the vehicle is locked when you leave it.
 You may not get out of the car with the handgun on you.
 The carve-out is for transit and storage, not for carry on the grounds.

-There is an affirmative defense at G.S.
-14-269.2(l) for a CHP holder who was authorized to have the handgun in a locked vehicle under (k) and removed it only in response to a threatening situation in which deadly force was justified under G.S.
-14-51.3.
+There is an affirmative defense at § 14-269.2(l) for a CHP holder who removes the handgun from the locked vehicle only in response to a threatening situation in which deadly force is justified under § 14-51.3.
 The defense is narrow and reactive; it does not authorize advance removal.

 This is the parent-picking-up-a-child case.
-A non-student, non-employee adult driving onto a school campus with an unloaded, locked-up firearm commits a misdemeanor, not a felony.
+A non-student, non-employee adult driving onto a school campus with an unloaded, locked-up handgun is committing a misdemeanor, not a felony.
 It is still a crime.
 The (k) CHP locked-vehicle carve-out is the safer pathway for permit holders.

 The full statutory list reaches:

-The campus-resident employee carve-outs at G.S.
-14-269.2(i) (higher education) and G.S.
-14-269.2(j) (public or nonpublic school) reach an employee living in a detached, single-family dwelling on campus where only the employee and immediate family reside, and the weapon is a handgun.
-These carve-outs cover residential staff, not faculty or students generally, and confine the handgun to the residence and the employee's locked vehicle.
+The campus-resident employee carve-outs at § 14-269.2(i) (higher education) and § 14-269.2(j) (K-12) reach an employee living in a detached, single-family dwelling on campus, where only the employee and immediate family reside, and the weapon is a handgun.
+These two carve-outs cover residential life staff, not faculty or students.

 This statute reaches two distinct location types in one sentence.
 The trap is the conjunctive "sold and consumed."

 The statute applies to establishments where alcoholic beverages are both sold AND consumed on the premises.
 That conjunctive scope matters.
 A bar where you order a beer and drink it at the bar is covered.
 A restaurant that serves beer and wine with dinner is covered.
-A bottle shop, an ABC store, or a beer-to-go counter where alcohol is sold but not consumed on the premises is not reached by the plain text, because the "consumed" element is missing.
-Treat this distinction as fragile and confirm with the specific business before relying on it.
+A bottle shop, an ABC store, a beer-to-go counter, or any other retailer where alcohol is sold but not consumed on the premises is not reached by the plain text of § 14-269.3(a), because the "consumed" element is missing.
+Treat this distinction as fragile and confirm with the specific business before relying on it; the safer rule for instructors is "any place that pours alcohol for on-premises consumption is off limits without a carve-out."

 The statute also reaches "any assembly where a fee has been charged for admission."
 That covers ticketed concerts, paid sporting events, paid conferences and trade shows, paid haunted attractions, and similar gatherings.
 It does not cover a free public meeting or a free outdoor festival.